-When your sample set is using 2 to 9 data points, the Variation Chart is also called the “Range” or “R” Chart.
-When you collect 10 or more samples, the Variation Chart can then be called the “Sigma” or “S” chart.
-In food manufacturing, the two common charting methods are called “Xbar and Range” (XBar-R) or “Xbar and Sigma” (Xbar-S).
+When a sample set uses 2 to 9 data points, the variation chart is also called the range or “R” chart.
+When you collect ten or more samples, the variation chart can be called the sigma or “S” chart.
+In food manufacturing, the two standard charting methods are called “Xbar and Range” (XBar-R) or “Xbar and Sigma” (Xbar-S).

-After collecting sample data for a time in a process, we can determine natural statistics’ variability to establish the “Control Limits” which are the upper and lower boundaries of expected values.
-The control limits are completely independent of the specification limits.
-It simply provides a standard of how the process is expected to perform based on how it has performed historically.
+After collecting sample data for a time in a process, we can determine natural statistics’ variability to establish the control limits, the upper and lower boundaries of expected values.
+Control limits are entirely independent of specification limits and provide standards for how operators can expect the process to perform based on historical performance.

-To identify a drift away from a stable process we use a set of rules, called “Run Rules”.
-These rules provide a method to warn operators when a process might be starting to drift, and allows them to take action needed to restore stability.
-Run rules can be applied to both the mean chart and the variation chart.
-Run Rules are typically referred to by a number.
+To identify a drift away from a stable process, we use run rules.
+These rules provide a method of warning operators when a process might be drifting, allowing operators to take action to restore stability.
+Operators can apply run rules to both the mean chart and the variation chart.
+Run rules are typically referred to by a number.
 Rules 1-9 are the most common in food production.
-Of note — this is the part of the entire process of math and charting that gives SPC the “control” part of its name.
-Here is a listing of those typical run rules employed at food and beverage manufacturers.
+This is the part of the process of math and charting that puts the “control” in SPC.
+Typical run rules employed at food and beverage manufacturers include:

-- Rule 1: Any 1 point above the upper control limit
+Rule 1: Any 1 point above the upper control limit

-- Rule 2: Any 2 of 3 points above the upper 2nd Sigma (2σ)
+Rule 2: Any 2 of 3 points above the upper 2nd Sigma (2σ)

-- Rule 3: Any 4 or 5 points above the upper 1st Sigma (1σ)
+Rule 3: Any 4 or 5 points above the upper 1st Sigma (1σ)

-- Rule 4: 8 Consecutive points above the Mean
+Rule 4: 8 Consecutive points above the Mean

-- Rule 5: 8 Consecutive points below the Mean
+Rule 5: 8 Consecutive points below the Mean

-- Rule 6: Any 4 or 5 points below the lower 1st Sigma (1σ)
+Rule 6: Any 4 or 5 points below the lower 1st Sigma (1σ)

-- Rule 7: Any 2 of 3 points below the lower 2nd Sigma (2σ)
+Rule 7: Any 2 of 3 points below the lower 2nd Sigma (2σ)

-- Rule 8: Any 1 point above the upper control limit
+Rule 8: Any 1 point above the upper control limit

-- Rule 9: 13 consecutive points in the 1st Sigma (1σ)
+Rule 9: 13 consecutive points in the 1st sigma (1σ)